-It all started, or should I say, fell into place in the winter of 1985.
-Linda successfully completed her Bachelor of Arts, which led to several exhibitions and commissions of her sculptural works.
+The bear story started in the winter of 1995.
+Linda had successfully completed her Bachelor of Arts, which had led to several exhibitions, a purchase of a piece of her work by the Holmes a'Court collection, and commissions of her sculptural works,and an exciting commission of 9 large pieces for the Burswood Casino on its opening, which was a wonderful experience .
 She then went onto flirt, sometimes briefly, but always passionately with a range of things including photography, decoupage, doll making and collecting.
 The collecting thing turned out not to be a brief interest and included collecting bears, which sparked the whole bear making thing in the winter of 1995.

 So next thing you know she's signed up with a bunch of like-minded people on a bear making course doing the bear thing.
 Like-minded except for the latest 'stealth' sewing machines they all seemed to be using whilst Linda banged along on her old beast.
 Was it going to be just another one of Linda's brief encounters?
 Nope!
 For those of us who knew Linda well, the quirky gleam in her eye was enough to warn us that this 'bear thing' was more than a passing fancy.
 That and the sudden acquisition of a new sewing machine!